Edinburgh Science Festival

 What makes it special?

 The Edinburgh Science Festival nurtures young minds by starting a dialogue to help children understand and tackle big issues like climate change.
-The Science Festival normally runs for two weeks during the Easter period.
 The programme is packed full with lots of fun events and workshops that aim to delight and inspire.

-With a family-friendly orientated programme that is usually released in February, visitors can get stuck into learning about all things science.
+With a family-friendly orientated programme, visitors can get actively involved in learning about all things science.
 Discover the future of accessible technologies, spacecraft as well as the science of evolution, and the workings of the human body.

 There’s normally plenty for adults to do too, with evening events that will give your regular night out a scientific twist.
 No matter your age, get stuck into all the interactive workshops, experiences and debates that the Edinburgh Science Festival has to offer.